The Month of August: holidays, falling stars and folklore11 min read

 The Romans called the month Sextilis, which not by chance means sixth, but eight years before Jesus was born the name of the month was changed to Augustus in honour of the Roman Emperor.

 The Anglo-Saxons called it Weod monath, which means Weed month, because it is the month when weeds and otehr plants grow most repidly.

 August 1, traditionally known as Lammas Day, was a festival to mark the annual wheat and corn harvest.
 It also marked the mid-point between the summer solstice and autumn equinox, and was a cross-quarter day.
+The name comes from an Anglo-Saxon word Hlafmaesse which means Loaf Mass.
+The festival of Lammas marks the beginning of the harvest, when people go to church to give thanks for the first corn to be cut.
 According to popular folklore “After Lammas Day, corn ripens as much by night as by day.”